-- Flexera’s 2020 State of Tech Spend Report found 89% of IT professionals reporting that “Ensuring spend efficiency/eliminating waste” was their top challenge in managing IT spend.
+- Flexera’s 2020 State of Tech Spend Report found 89 percent of IT professionals reporting that “Ensuring spend efficiency/eliminating waste” was their top challenge in managing IT spend.

-- The report went on further to estimate that a full 30% of IT spend is wasted, based on expert opinion.
+- The report went on further to estimate that a full 30 percent of IT spend is wasted, based on expert opinion.

-- A separate report, by RightScale, found that 64% of enterprises felt that optimizing their existing use of the cloud, especially when it came to costs, was their top priority moving forward.
+- A separate report, by RightScale, found that 64 percent of enterprises felt that optimizing their existing use of the cloud, especially when it came to costs, was their top priority moving forward.

 As cloud services expand and pricing models become more complex, understanding and managing cloud spend will become more and more challenging, even as organizational leaders put pressure on IT departments to get spending under control.